howardwu/biteasy-unofficial/README.md

 ## Usage

-To use the biteasy API, simply require the module.
+To use the Biteasy API, simply require the module.
 ```
-  var biteasyAPI = require(biteasy-unofficial);
+  var biteasyAPI = require('biteasy-unofficial');
 ```

 ## Examples